-- develop their reading skills - revise vocabulary for weather and climate - chat about similarities and differences between countries - · learn about the themes of Gender equality and Self, people and places - learn about and discuss the sub-theme of Playing local sports
+- develop their reading skills - revise vocabulary for weather and climate - chat about similarities and differences between countries - · learn about the themes of Gender equality and Self, people and places - · learn about and discuss the sub-theme of Playing local sports

-A. Post-reading: Read the two texts.
-Write the information about the two writers in your notebooks in the given table.
+A. While-reading: Read the two texts.
+Write the information about the two writers in your notebooks.